cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 1. The number of bits output by H should be b >= 2 * k for sufficient collision resistance, where k is the target security level in bits.
 (This is needed for a birthday bound of approximately 2^(-k).)
-2. H is modeled as a random oracle, so its output must be indistinguishable from a uniformly random bit string.
+2. H is modeled as a random oracle, so it should be chosen such that its output is plausibly indistinguishable from a uniformly random bit string.

 For example, for 128-bit security, b >= 256 bits; in this case, SHA256 would be an appropriate choice for H.

-Ensuring that the hash\_to\_base output is a uniform random element of F requires care, even when H outputs a uniformly random string.
-For example, if H is SHA256 and F is a field of characteristic p = 2^255 - 19, then the result of reducing H(msg) (a 256-bit integer) modulo p is slightly more likely to be in \[0, 38\] than if the value were selected uniformly at random.
+Ensuring that the hash\_to\_base output is a uniform random element of F requires care, even when H is modeled as a random oracle.
+For example, if H is SHA256 and F is a field of characteristic p = 2^255 - 19, then the result of reducing H(msg) (a 256-bit integer) modulo p is slightly more likely to be in \[0, 37\] than if the value were selected uniformly at random.
 In this example the bias is negligible, but in general it can be significant.

 To control bias, the input msg should be hashed to an integer comprising at